catseye/Robin/README.markdown

 * Document the `env` module, and add some more macros to it, particularly `binding-for` and `unshadow`.

-* Write a `random` module which exports a process which can be asked (via a message) to send back a random number in a given range.

 * Write a `timer` module which exports a process which can be asked (via a message) to send back a message after a given time has passed.
   This could be used to build a version of `recv` which can time out.